Free no-obligation site survey · Nationwide coverage Contact Us

 • Agree where access equipment and materials can stand overnight

-How long industrial coating work takes and what affects it
+How long it takes, and what moves it

-How long industrial coating work takes and what affects it
+How long it takes, and what moves it

-No two industrial buildings take the same time, which is why we commit to a programme after the survey rather than guessing from a photograph.
-The main drivers are the area and height of the elevations, how much repair the substrate needs before any coating goes on, and how freely access equipment can move around the building.
-A clear, level perimeter is quicker to work than one broken up by yards, fences and fixed plant.
+No two industrial buildings take the same time, which is why we commit to a programme after the survey rather than guessing off a photograph.
+The main drivers are the area and height of the elevations, how much repair the substrate needs first, and how freely access equipment can move around the building.
+A clear, level perimeter works far quicker than one broken up by yards, fences and fixed plant.

-Coating systems also set their own pace.
-Each coat needs the previous one to dry or cure before the next is applied, and the weather has the final say on any given day.
-Phasing the work around your operation, for instance keeping a loading bay live, adds a little time but is almost always worth it.
-What you should expect from us is a realistic, surveyed programme and honest updates if site conditions move it, so your own planning is never left guessing.
+The coating sets its own pace too.
+Each coat needs the last one to dry or cure before the next goes on, and the weather has the final word on any given day.
+Phasing the work around your operation, keeping a loading bay live for instance, adds a little time but is almost always worth it.
+What you get from us is a realistic, surveyed programme and straight updates if site conditions move it, so your own planning is never left guessing.

 Common questions

-Industrial Wall Coatings for Factories and Units FAQs
+Industrial Wall Coatings & Painting for Factories and Units FAQs

-How much does it cost to paint an industrial building exterior in the UK?
+How much does it cost to coat an industrial building exterior?

-There is no honest fixed price, because cost depends on wall area, height and access, the substrate, how much preparation and repair is needed, and which coating system suits the exposure.
-A small unit and a large clad warehouse are very different jobs.
-We give a written quote only after a free site survey, so the figure reflects your actual building rather than a guess.
+There is no fixed price worth trusting, because cost turns on wall area, height and access, the substrate, how much prep and repair is needed, and which system suits the exposure.
+A small unit and a large clad warehouse are different jobs entirely.
+We quote in writing only after a free survey, so the figure reflects your building rather than a guess.

 How do I choose the right coating for industrial walls?

 Start with the substrate and the problem you are solving.
-Masonry and render, concrete and profiled metal each need different systems, and a wall with damp issues needs a breathable coating rather than one that traps moisture.
-Exposure, building movement and the finish you want all matter too.
-Our survey matches the system to those conditions, and we will recommend repair or replacement instead if a coating is not the right answer.
+Masonry, concrete and profiled metal each want a different system, and a wall with damp issues needs one that breathes rather than one that traps moisture.
+Exposure, movement and the finish you are after all matter too.
+Our survey matches the system to those conditions, and if a coating is not the right call we will say so.

 How long do exterior wall coatings last on business premises?

-Lifespan depends on the system specified, the substrate, the quality of preparation and how exposed the building is, so any single number would be misleading.
-Good preparation and the correct product for the surface make the biggest difference, which is why we front-load that work.
-Where a coating manufacturer offers a product guarantee, we apply to their requirements and explain the cover during your survey.
+It depends on the system, the substrate, the quality of the prep and how exposed the building is, so any single number would be misleading.
+Good preparation and the correct product make the biggest difference, which is why we front-load that work.
+Where a manufacturer offers a product guarantee, we apply to their requirements and set out the cover at survey.

 Do you work on live commercial sites?